MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-hide-widget.rst

 Using Desktop To hide a widget
 ---------------------------------

-In the code Sample below, a button is created to change the Desktop when clicked, a new desktop with a widget is created, hiding the ones behind it
+In the code Sample below, a button is created to change the Desktop when clicked:

 .. code-block:: java

     MicroUI.start();
     Desktop desktop = new Desktop();
     Canvas c;
-    MyFlow list = new MyFlow();
+    Flow list = new Flow(Orientation");
     list.addChild(new Label("Label 1"));
     list.addChild(new Label("Label 2"));
     Button b = new Button("Click to change the Widget");